All you need to know for your holiday to Mozambique

-Therefore, all visitors are strongly encouraged to apply for a visa before travel from your local Mozambique High Commission or Embassy - please allow ample time before travel to do this BUT note however that the cost is USD 102 for a single entry visa via this method.
+You must apply for a visa before travel from your local Mozambique High Commission or Embassy - please allow ample time before travel to do this.

 You will need the following for a visa application to the High Commission/Embassy:

 - Your passport must be valid for a minimum period of 6 months from the date of entry into Mozambique and have at least 2 blank pages;

 - A document confirming the address during your stay in Mozambique - this has to be obtained directly from the hotel but Travel Butlers can provide this on request;

 - A return ticket and proof of adequate funds for the duration of stay;

 - A completed visa application form.